 - All the protections of the Golden Flue pumped masonry system

-- Minimize construction costs of large masonry structures.
+- Minimize new chimney construction costs of large masonry structures.

 - Solve tight clearance issues, save space